Last Updated on May 29, 2023 by Editor

 (19) Silas Robbins House, Wethersfield

-A “new house in an old shell,” this former lawyer’s office on the Wethersfield Green opened as a B&B in 2007.
+A “new house in an old shell,” the Silas Robbins House, former lawyer’s office on the Wethersfield Green opened as a B&B in 2007.

 It certainly captures the grandeur of the Victorian era.
 Rooms and bathrooms are sumptuously appointed, and a lovely gourmet breakfast is served in a formal tearoom.